svlentink/myhugoblogs/blog.lent.ink/content/2022/certified-coder.md

-If money or time is a constraint, keeping you from doing a full blown education or courses, you could learn or your own terms
+If money or time is a constraint, keeping you from doing a full blown education or courses, you could learn on your own terms
 (every IT subject is
 available online for free
 to learn).